axiomhq/axiom-js/README.md

 | `AXIOM_ORG_ID`       | Your Axiom org id, necessary for personal tokens                                         |
 | `AXIOM_URL`          | If you self-host Axiom, set this to your deployment url                                  |

-You can programatically override these by passing an options object to the `Client` constructor, here's an example with all values set:
+You can programmatically override these by passing an options object to the `Client` constructor, here's an example with all values set:

 ```ts